The Market Reality

 1. Developer Experience:

-• CNAP provides an opinionated framework for managed service creation, combining automated cluster provisioning, Helm-based deployment, and integrated billing.
+• CNAP provides an opinionated framework for managed service creation, combining automated cluster provisioning, Helm-based deployment, and integrated billing with multiple payment providers.

-• Unlike raw Kubernetes or DIY solutions, CNAP abstracts much of the complexity while remaining open enough to avoid vendor lock-in.
+• Unlike raw Kubernetes or DIY solutions, CNAP abstracts complexity while remaining open enough to avoid vendor lock-in.
+Unlike traditional PaaS, CNAP preserves cost optimization capabilities.

 2. Ease of Transition:

-• Developers can start with a shared infrastructure or simpler setup, then add CNAP for specific customers requiring dedicated environments or compliance guarantees.
+• Developers can start with shared infrastructure or simpler setups, then add CNAP for specific customers requiring dedicated environments or compliance guarantees.
 This incremental adoption lowers entry barriers.

 3. API-first Model: